 At Whistl we will also assess whether we can offer added value to your business and challenges, such as contact centre support and the selection of the appropriate parcel carriers.
 These additional services can help businesses exceed their customers’ expectations.

 The first time your products arrive at the warehousing and fulfilment facility will be the first ‘receipt of goods’ from your suppliers.
 Once your products arrive, the goods-in team will sign a confirmation note so that you have documented proof that the team has received your goods, along with the time and inspection details.
-The goods-in team should also check receipt of goods against the inventory, to ensure volumes and products match what you have ordered in.
+The goods-in team should also check receipt of goods against the inventory, to ensure volumes and products match what you have ordered.

-To maximise revenue opportunities, inventory management should be set to allow triggers that generate orders with suppliers when stock levels fall below set volumes and if the rate of sales exceeds predicted levels, products do not become out of stock or understocked.
+To maximise revenue opportunities, inventory management should be set to allow triggers that generate orders with suppliers when stock levels fall below-set volumes and if the rate of sales exceeds predicted levels, products do not become out of stock or understocked.
 Well-optimised order fulfilment and inventory management will ensure maximised sales from managed stock levels.

 Cross-docking might be required for part-sold or fully sold inventories.
 The process of cross-dock can minimise or remove some of the steps below if the goods are fully sold.
-For fully sold inventories cross-dock fulfilment allows for products to be recieved into the fulfilment centre and despatched accordingly to the relevant customers or given final destinations.
+For fully sold inventories cross-dock fulfilment allows for products to be received into the fulfilment centre and despatched accordingly to the relevant customers or given final destinations.